CSCfi/csc-user-guide/docs/apps/emboss.md

 module load biokit
 ```

 The biokit module sets up a set of commonly used bioinformatics tools, including EMBOSS.
-Note however that there are bioinformatics tools in Taito, that have a separate setup commands.
+Note however that there are bioinformatics tools in Puhti, that have a separate setup commands.

 After loading biokit, you can start any of the EMBOSS programs by typing its name.
 For example:
 ```text